Eleven Wise and John Antwi Foundation enter into partnership agreement

 Source: Ghana Soccernet

-Western region-based football powerhouse Eleven Wise FC has signed a 1-year partnership agreement with philanthropy group, John Antwi Foundation (JAF).
+Western region based football powerhouse Eleven Wise FC have signed a 1-year partnership agreement with philanthropy group, John Antwi Foundation (JAF).

 The foundation which is a philanthropic chapter led by Ghanaian international footballer John Antwi stays dedicated to numerous positive initiatives and social impact activities across the country.

-With the club being restructured to a modern corporate outfit, Wise is set to receive essential football logistics official match jerseys, training kits, football boots, warm-up kits, and footballs for the duration of the partnership.
+With the club being restructured to a modern corporate outfit, Wise are set to receive essential football logistics official match jerseys, training kits, football boots, warm-up kits and footballs for the duration of the partnership.

-The Sekondi based side is also expected to take delivery of over 500 replica jerseys in a bid to reach out and strengthen its support base.
+The Sekondi based side are also expected to take delivery of over 500 replica jerseys in a bid to reach out and strengthen its support base.

-Management member of Wise, Mr Kofi Yamoah also stressed the need for the club to be run as a cooperate entity and what the deal will do for the club.
+Management member of Wise, Mr Kofi Yamoah also stressed on the need for the club to be run as a cooperate entity and what the deal will do for the club